Asbestos Textile Cloths & Textile Garments

 Because of its fibrous nature, raw asbestos can be spun and woven into textile cloths and garments.
 This makes textiles resistant to high temperatures, flames, electrical fires and corrosive substances.
 But they are not indestructible — they can be sliced, cut or torn.

-The fireproofing capabilities of asbestos made it an ideal material to use in protective clothing such as jackets for firefighters and aprons and mitts for foundry workers.
-Weaving asbestos fibers along with other fibers also improved the tensile strength of textile products.
+The fireproofing capabilities of asbestos made it an ideal material to use in protective clothing.
+Jackets for firefighters and aprons and mitts for foundry workers contained asbestos.
+Weaving asbestos with other fibers also improved the tensile strength of textile products.

-Workers in foundries, glassworks and steel plants often wore asbestos garments to protect them from extreme temperatures and from burns while working with molten materials.
+Workers in foundries, glassworks and steel plants often wore asbestos garments.
+They protected against extreme temperatures and prevented burns while working with molten materials.
 Protective garments often consisted of coats, gloves, leggings and aprons.
-Employees who worked with furnaces and stood along the paths where molten metal flowed wore asbestos coats and leggings during the casting process.
+Employees who worked with furnaces and near molten metal wore asbestos coats and leggings during the casting process.

 A 2022 report by the European Commission notes that over 70,000 workers died in 2019 from past exposure to asbestos.
 According to a 1993 report produced for the U.S. Environmental Protection Agency, production of asbestos textiles in the U.S. ended in the late 1980s.
 Asbestos textiles are manufactured internationally, and it remains legal to import these products into the U.S.